danlg/lgen/README.md

 Enablebitcode to false
 - End OF DEPRECATION

-TO DO change the build process as it now works with iOS 9.1 SDK provided that the following block is added to LittleGenius-Info.plist
+TO DO change the build process as it now works with iOS 9.1 SDK provided that the following block is added to Smartix-Info.plist

 <key>NSAppTransportSecurity</key>
 <dict>